-So it’s pretty heavy in silicones and some wax.
+It’s pretty heavy in silicones and some wax.
 It contains some antioxidants.
 It’s nothing out of the ordinary or special.
-I’m not fond with the ingredients, especially the silicones.
-I can use products with a little bit of silicone, but this product was just so dense and heavy on the skin.
-It felt like the sunscreen just sat on my skin and trapped sebum within my pores (breakouts!).
+I’m not too fond with the ingredients, especially the silicones.
+I can use products with a little bit of silicone, but this product was just too dense and heavy on the skin.
+It felt like the sunscreen just sat on my skin and trapped sebum within my pores, which can lead to breakouts!
+And it did!
 It makes a really good makeup primer though!
 My makeup went on silky smooth, and my skin looked smoother.
 But it’s not worth it.
 It clogs my pores!
 I wouldn’t recommend this to anyone with acne skin.

 - White cast.
 Looks like a mask, lol.